cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 structure composed of columns and types.
 Because data in mongo is stored as documents, there are no joins.

+Instead of storing your data in tables and rows as you would with a relational database, in MongoDB you store JSON-like documents with dynamic schemas.
+The goal of MongoDB is to bridge the gap between key-value stores (which are fast and scalable) and relational databases (which have rich functionality).

 .. contents::
     :local: